Cross-boundary Behavioural Reprogrammability Reveals Evidence of Pervasive Universality: Results

-An example of a Wolfram class 1 GCA emulating a class 3 GCA is the emulation of GCA rule 27\,030 by GCA rule 13\,960.
-In this case the projection is $P=\Box \rightarrow \Box \blacksquare \Box, \blacksquare \rightarrow \Box \blacksquare \blacksquare$.
-On applying the projection $P$ to random initial condition $a(0)$ using rule 13\,960 to evolve the lattice, one obtains an emulation of rule 27\,030.
+An example of a simple GCA rule emulating a class 3 GCA is the emulation of GCA rule 27\,030 by GCA rule 13\,960.
+In this case the rescaling is $P=\Box \rightarrow \Box \blacksquare \Box, \blacksquare \rightarrow \Box \blacksquare \blacksquare$.
+On applying the rescaling $P$ to random initial condition $a(0)$ using rule 13\,960 to evolve the lattice, one obtains an emulation of rule 27\,030.
 Rule 27\,030 is more complex than rule 13\,960, and the emulation is another example of one class emulating another, less complex one, which is very common.

 Despite the disorganized nature of class 3 rules, they also display a wide range of reprogramming capabilities, being able to compute and behave in an orderly fashion, as, for example, class 2 or 4 rules.
 Fig.~\ref{fig_cross_class} (in the Supplemental Material section), shows how class 3 rules can be reprogrammed to emulate other class 3 rules, but also class 4 rules.
 Hence they cannot be overlooked as candidates for Turing-universality on the grounds that they seem difficult to control, as this uncontrollability is only apparent.